G0246/scraper-webUI/README.md

 A very simple Python web scraper with web UI using Flask, not very efficient.

+**This application is intended solely for my personal educational use and is not for professional purposes.**

 ## Features

 - CSS selector-based scraping (BeautifulSoup + lxml)
 - Optional attribute extraction (Examples: `href`, `src`, `data-id`)
 - Pagination support
 - Detail-page image enrichment (Fetch full-size images from detail pages)
-- Robots.txt check (Can opt-out)
+- Robots.txt check (Optional)
 - Export results to CSV or JSON
 - Download all detected images as a ZIP
-- Random User-Agent
+- Random User-Agent (Not fully implemented)
 - Experimental fast mode (Fewer retries, shorter backoff)

 ## Quickstart